 When possible, in all of its projects, AID works with and through local churches.
 Churches in East Africa, and especially South Sudan, are well respected and have a wide reach into communities.
 There are about 200 churches in Juba alone (the capital of South Sudan), each with an average congregation of 200.
 In South Sudan church leaders were instrumental in bringing about the peace agreement which ended the Second Sudanese Civil War in 2005.
 However, whilst the Church is widespread it is also needy; most pastors have had no training.

 Could your church partner with AID?

 Whether or not you are an official partner, we would also love to come and tell your church more about our work through a presentation.
-Please contact Chris (see above) if this would be of interest.
+Please contact Jack (see above) if this would be of interest.